Podcast

 In preparation for this episode, we realized that we have a fantastic example to guide us through the topic of the importance of brand research.

-This is one of our most recent projects: a local adoption agency here in Houston called Arms Wide Adoption Services, formerly Spaulding for Children.
+This is one of our projects: a local adoption agency here in Houston called Arms Wide Adoption Services, formerly Spaulding for Children.

 Last year, they came to us asking for help articulating the strategic goals of their organization.
 As we worked through our research process, it became clear that they actually needed a rebrand.

-This is a high-level example of what brand research can do and uncover.
+This is a high-level example of what brand research and brand analysis can do and uncover.

 Chris: I’d like to start by discussing why brand research is so important.
 What’s the value of brand research?

-Jonathan: When you go into any engagement, if the assumption is that your client knows exactly what they need, chances are there's going to be some oversights, gaps, missed opportunities and things that could be leveraged.
+Jonathan: When you go into conducting brand research, if the assumption is that your client knows exactly what they need, chances are there’s going to be some oversights, gaps, missed opportunities and things that could be leveraged.

-When we start with an assessment, we go in with as broad a prospective as we possibly can to vet and validate what the client is asking you to look at.
-One of the critical pieces to research is being open to the possibilities that you can uncover.
+When we conduct brand research, we go in as broad as we possibly can to vet and validate what the client is asking for.
+One of the critical pieces to brand research is being open to the possibilities that you can uncover, including insights into brand awareness.

 Chris: There’s quantitative and qualitative research.
 Can you talk about what role each plays in this process?

-Vikas: Qualitative and quantitative research are your right and left eye.
+Vikas: Qualitative and quantitative research are your right and left.
 A lot of companies make the big mistake of thinking that, somehow, one is a replacement for the other.

-The project Chris mentioned is a perfect example of using both types of research for the benefit of the ultimate goal of the research.
-This organization knew that the name Spaulding was being confused with the basketball company, which caused some branding issues.
+Vikas: The project Chris mentioned is a perfect example of using both types of market research for the benefit of the ultimate goal of brand research.
+Arms Wide Adoption knew that the name Spaulding was being confused with the basketball company, which caused some brand recognition issues.
 The employees had some ideas, the management had other ideas and, of course, the clients had some other ideas.

-We did a national random sample and we fielded the different associations with the names.
+We did a national random sample and we fielded the different associations with the names and gathered quantitative data through online surveys and other market research.
 From there, we were able to paint a very clear picture for the client.
-Interestingly, there are a lot of companies that jump right into running surveys without the qualitative research results in hand.
+Interestingly, there are a lot of companies that jump right into running surveys without the qualitative insights in hand.

 In this case, the client asked, “We really like the Arms Wide name.
 What kind of ethos does it present?”
-Because we had already done a lot of qualitative research, we were able to go back to the in-depth interviews and give good insights to the client.
+Because we had the qualitative data, we were able to go back to the focus group interviews and give good insights to the client.

 In addition, the huge benefit of conducting qualitative research is that you really get to talk to a lot of people and build bridges, and that helps with the implementation phase.
 People have bought into the idea, they’re more familiar, they don’t see it as a threat and they have a degree of ownership.